 “She’d been having headaches off and on for years,” recalls Kendall’s mom, a vibrant lung-cancer survivor who now works as manager of national events for the National Lung Cancer Partnership.
 “They weren’t debilitating to the point that she’d just lay there, but they were consistent.
 I’d taken her to her pediatrician, and at the time we were looking at hormones, because she was at that age.
 How many pre-teen girls have headaches, you know?”

-The culprit behind Kendall’s headaches was actually an AVM, or arterial venous malformation.
+The culprit behind Kendall’s headaches was actually an AVM, or arteriovenous malformation.
 This rare congenital defect can go undetected for years or even a lifetime.
 And it can present as a single tangle or many clusters in the brain’s circulatory web.
 Some are expansive, others small.
 Though AVM ruptures are generally less deadly than other types of strokes, Kendall’s was the exception.

 Two Years Later